 Joey Porter Jr. is a ball player

 — Antwan V. Staley (@antwanstaley) September 2, 2022

-He has a chance to go in the first round of the upcoming NFL draft, which would be two rounds earlier than his dad.
-As a third-round pick, Porter absolutely made the most out of the opportunity he was given, and it looks like he wants the same for his son.
+He will certainly go in the first round of the upcoming NFL draft, which would be two rounds earlier than his dad.
+As a third-round pick, Porter Sr. absolutely made the most out of the opportunity he was given, and it looks like he wants the same for his son.
 As a former NFL player and coach, the elder Porter has made sure to get his son ready for success.
-When he returns home from campus, they train together and pick up right where they left off, an advantage not many other prospects have.
+When he would return home from campus, they train together and pick up right where they left off, an advantage not many other prospects have.

 Porter Jr. Became Penn State's Leader Through Hard Work

 RELATED: 9 Overtimes: How NCAA's Wacky Rules Created the Longest Game in College Football History

 Porter Jr.'s offseason training plan has definitely worked, as he continued to progress each year.
 From his freshman year to his junior year, he looks like a completely different player.
 He looks fearless on the field, ready to take on whatever receiver is in front of him.
 This is exactly the mentality that the whole Penn State defense needs, especially with some of the high-powered offenses on the schedule ahead.

 Porter Jr. Highlighted Coach Franklin's Changes for Penn State

 RELATED: These Penn State Players Will Help the Nittany Lions Rebound in 2022